 I definitely won’t.

-Before you read this, I should probably make the important point that I am not generalising everyone, when I refer to the western community as “we”, I of course do not mean every single member of our society, I am simply making references to common notions that in my own opinion, are prominent within our society as a collective body but not ones that necessarily apply to each individual.
+Before you read this, I should probably make the important point that I am not generalising everyone.
+When I refer to the western community as “we”, I of course do not mean every single member of our society.
+I am instead making references to common notions that in my own opinion, are prominent within our society but not ones that necessarily apply to each individual.

 We are becoming far too immersed in a materialistic lifestyle, one where we are so deeply submerged in a world ruled by social networks and modern media publicity, constantly surrounded by ideas of perfection and how we should be living our lives.
 This can make it so difficult for us to escape the new information age and to remain conscious of what is actually taking place in the real world, we are turning a blind eye to important values such as respect and compassion, values that are degraded and definitely lacking every time you turn on the television to be repeatedly exposed to violence and hate speech, to reality television that entertains the general public by filming unknown, conceited individuals who prance across a screen wearing little clothing before watching them drink themselves into a violent state, pushing each other around, screaming senseless profanities, watching girls pull out each other’s hair